okTurtles/group-income/docs/Getting-Started-frontend.md

 For doing things like:

-- Setting up a local development environment with servers to view your website, power a backend API, and automatically refreshing your browser anytime files are modified
+- Setting up a local development environment with servers to view your website, power a backend API, and automatically refresh your browser anytime files are modified
 - Watching files for changes and performing actions automatically (like syntax-checking/"linting" them, combining them, copying them, etc.)
 - Converting files from one format into another (bundling `.vue` files into `.js`, etc.)